How UNF* works

 Architecture

 Single global daemon, multi-project.
 One sentinel process supervises the daemon.
-All storage lives in ~/.unfudged/.
+Storage defaults to ~/.unfudged/.
+Run unf config --move-storage /path to relocate (add --force to skip confirmation).
 Nothing is written to your project directory, so there's nothing to .gitignore.

 OS filesystem events (FSEvents / inotify)